zhyever/PatchFusion/README.md

 ## **DEMO**

-Our offical huggingface demo is available [here](https://huggingface.co/spaces/zhyever/PatchFusion)!
+Our official huggingface demo is available [here](https://huggingface.co/spaces/zhyever/PatchFusion)!
 You can have a test with your own high-resolution image, even without a local GPU!
 It only takes 1min for depth prediction plus controlnet generation!

 Thanks for the kind support from [hysts](https://github.com/hysts)!